#1960s #1970s #1980s

-Some Seventies Memories of Blue Peter’s Avuncular Yorkshire Presenter…
+Some Seventies memories of Blue Peter’s avuncular Yorkshire presenter…

 John Noakes will always fondly be remembered as my fave Blue Peter presenter.

 As a wee kid, long before I got hooked on Dallas (1978-91) I had another big telly obsession with the twice-weekly children’s BBC show, Blue Peter (1958-).
-This programme had started more than a decade before I was born and it’s still going to this day.
+This programme started more than a decade before I was born and it’s still going to this day.
 Seventies Blue Peter was a live magazine show and the show catered for every interest.

 The show included facts and filmed reports about everything from famous people to (then) faraway places.
 There were Blue Peter expeditions, a yearly holiday with the presenters trying out foods, cultures and experiences in exotic locations we kids had only heard about in geography lessons.
 And Blue Peter pets, as we learnt how to care for our own pets be it bathing a dog or helping a tortoise hibernate.
 And a Blue Peter garden.

 The audience also got gentle instructions on fun things to make and do such as making Christmas decorations, Thunderbirds (1965-66) toy bases and fun and easy recipes.
-And mostly using that Blue Peter essential, making all number of exciting things with sticky back plastic (for speed).
+And mostly using that Blue Peter essential, making a number of exciting things with sticky back plastic (for speed).

 John Noakes was one of the first presenters, memorable for his daredevil reports, his pet collie, Shep and his distinctive Yorkshire accent.
 Noakes joined the show in 1965 and left in 1978.
 So when I started to watch it way back in the mid-seventies, the three then presenters were John Noakes, Peter Purves and Lesley Judd.
 This trio was more like surrogate aunts and uncles.
 But in a cool kind of way not in a creepy kind of way like some presenters of the seventies who will remain nameless.

 In its heyday in the 1970s, I collected all the Blue Peter annuals, participated in their Bring and Buy sales, collected milk bottle tops for a yearly charity cause and helped name Blue Peter‘s pets.
 I even tried to make their more famous creations be it snowmen with tissue paper or pancakes.
 And making much more mess than they did.
-I entered the show’s competitions winning two competition badges, received at least one letter from the show and at least three signed photos of different presenters.
+I entered the show’s competitions and won two competition badges, received at least one letter from the show and had at least three signed photos of different presenters.

 I even volunteered to appear on the show as a 9-year-old living in Scotland.
 Along with a group of kids, I let go of a balloon with a numbered ticket attached to celebrate their 20th birthday.
 Both the sender and recipient of the balloon that got the furthest in the world won some goodies.
 As I stood with the other kids and

-token Scottish BBC celebrity, Isla St Clair I inwardly panicked noticing my balloon had tangled up with another kids balloon and on live telly too!
+token Scottish BBC celebrity, Isla St Clair I inwardly panicked noticing my balloon had tangled up with another kid’s balloon and on live telly too!

 I could do an impersonation of one-time presenter Sarah Greene and gave a talk about it for an English presentation.
 And of course, I had a wee bit of an